Red Tide Causes Local Businesses To Suffer

 “This is on the backside of COVID-19 which is already stressing businesses which has made running a business that’s resource-dependent so much more difficult.
 They need to be flexible,” said Murawski.

-“It affects us for years to come, not just while it’s here,” said Rzonca.MORE NEWS: St. Petersburg Mayor Asks Governor For Emergency Help Because Of Red Tide
+“It affects us for years to come, not just while it’s here,” said Rzonca.MORE NEWS: Child Tax Credit: When Is Your First Monthly Check Coming?

 Dr. Murawski says while Red Tide persists, try to avoid eating fish where concentrations are high, and if you have asthma or breathing issues, avoid the beach for now.